Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

 The ``hat'' parameters are defined by the relations

 for $i=1,2,3$ and $j=0,1$.
-The ``hat'' is an involution.
-Also observe the hat parameters satisfy the same balancing conditions the original parameters satisfy.
+The ``hat'' is an involution and the hat parameters satisfy the same balancing conditions as the original parameters.
 They are important because by hatting we can exchange the variable and the index of the biorthogonal functions as follows:

-The biorthogonal functions described above have $t_0$ as a special normalization parameter (distinguished among the $t_i$'s).
-That is, $R_l(t_0;t_0:t_1,t_2,t_3;u_0,u_1) = 1$.
-The normalized difference operators of section \ref{diffopsec} act on the biorthogonal functions as follows (note $u_0$ is special - it controls the poles, and $t_0$ is also special as the choice of normalization):
+The biorthogonal functions described above have $t_0$ as a special normalization parameter, distinguished among the $t_i$'s.
+That is, $R_l(t_0;t_0\colon t_1,t_2,t_3;u_0,u_1) = 1$.
+The normalized difference operators of Section~\ref{sec:diff_op} act on the biorthogonal functions as follows

-Finally, we can exchange $t_0$ with another $t_j$ at the choice of picking up a factor (this is in essence a renormalization so that $R$ takes value 1 at $t_j$ rather than $t_0$):
+Finally, we can exchange $t_0$ with another $t_j$ at the choice of picking up a factor (this is in essence a renormalization so that $R$ takes value one at $t_j$ rather than at $t_0$):